Digimon Adventure (film): Cast

-Ai Nagano, Shizuka Okohira, Shoko Kikuchi, and Yū Sugimoto provide the voices of children.
+Ai Nagano, Shizuka Okohira, Shoko Kikuchi, and Yū Sugimoto provide the voices of the other kids.
+Kayleigh McKee, Valory Pierce, Michelle Marie, and Peggy O'Neal provide additional voices in Discotek's dub.

 Production

 Digimon Adventure was directed by Mamoru Hosoda, written by Reiko Yoshida, and produced by Toei Animation.
 It is the first of two Digimon movies directed by Hosoda, preceding Digimon Adventure: Our War Game!
 (2000).
 The film was originally conceived as a standalone project based on the Digital Monster virtual pet created by WiZ and Bandai, with character designs by Katsuyoshi Nakatsuru that were inspired by 1970s comic book artwork.
 Following the launch of the manga series Digimon Adventure V-Tamer 01 in the manga magazine V Jump in 1998, Toei elected to make the manga's protagonist Taichi Yagami the primary character of Digimon Adventure; the film was ultimately re-developed into a prologue for the 1999 television series of the same name, which began production a month and a half after the film began production.

-As he was unable to place the events of the film in the same time period as the 1990s-set Digimon Adventure television series without creating plot inconsistencies, Hosoda's original concept for the film was a story in which Taichi's father and his Digimon partner travel around Tokyo against the backdrop of the 1964 Summer Olympics; the proposal was rejected, and Hosoda was instead instructed to create a kaiju film.
+As he was unable to place the events of the film in the same time period as the 1990s-set Digimon Adventure television series without creating plot inconsistencies, Hosoda's original concept for the film was a story in which Taichi's father / Tai's father and his Digimon partner travel around Tokyo against the backdrop of the 1964 Summer Olympics; the proposal was rejected, and Hosoda was instead instructed to create a kaiju film.
 Faced with the difficulty of creating a kaiju film in the film's 20 minute length, Hosoda and Yoshida elected to focus principally on the film's climactic fight scene.
 Concerns around plot inconsistencies between film and television series were resolved by placing the events of the film several years before the events of the series.

 Release

 Digimon Adventure was released in theaters in Japan on March 6, 1999, a day before the release of the Digimon Adventure television series.
 It was released as part of the Spring 1999 Toei Animation Fair, alongside Yu-Gi-Oh! and Doctor Slump: Arale's Surprise Burn.
 A DVD collecting Digimon Adventure and Digimon Adventure: Our War Game! was released on October 13, 2000, for rental, and on January 21, 2001, for purchase.

 The film's theme song is "Butter-Fly" by Koji Wada.

 In North America, footage from Digimon Adventure was edited with footage from the films Digimon Adventure: Our War Game!
-(2000) and Digimon Adventure 02: Digimon Hurricane Landing!! / Transcendent Evolution!!
+(2000) and Digimon Adventure 02: Digimon Hurricane Touchdown!! / Transcendent Evolution!
 The Golden Digimentals (2000) to create Digimon: The Movie, which was released in theaters on October 6, 2000.

+In July 2023, Discotek Media announced plans to release both Digimon: The Movie and the individual films.
+The films were given new dubs featuring surviving members of the original cast, including Joshua Seth, Michael Reisz, and Lara Jill Miller, as well as new cast members, such as Bob Papenbrook's son, Bryce Papenbrook, as Red Greymon.
+It was released on December 17, 2024.